-- Statutory grounds for termination of parental rights as set forth in ORS 419B.502-510; - The Indian child's continued custody by the child's parent or Indian custodian is likely to result in serious emotional or physical damage to the child (as supported by testimony from a Qualified Expert Witness); - a causal relationship between the particular conditions in the Indian child's home and the likelihood that the Indian child's continued custody by the child's parent or custody by the child's Indian custodian will result in serious emotional or physical damage to the Indian child.
-Evidence that shows the existence of community or family poverty, isolation, single parenthood, custodian age, crowded or inadequate housing, substance abuse or nonconforming social behavior does not, by itself, establish a causal relationship.
+- Statutory grounds for termination of parental rights as set forth in ORS 419B.502-510; - Termination of parental rights is in the Indian child's best interest (as that phrase is defined in ORICWA); - The Indian child's continued custody by the child's parent or Indian custodian is likely to result in serious emotional or physical damage to the child (as supported by testimony from a Qualified Expert Witness); - The evidence must show a causal relationship between the particular conditions in the Indian child's home and the likelihood that the Indian child's continued custody by the child's parents will result in serious emotional or physical damage to the Indian child.
+Evidence that shows the existence of community or family poverty, isolation, single parenthood, custodian age, crowded or inadequate housing, substance abuse or nonconforming social behavior does not, by itself, establish a causal relationship. - ODHS provided active efforts to reunify the child with their parent and those efforts did not eliminate the necessity for termination of parental rights because continued custody by the parent is likely to result in the serious emotional or physical damage to the Indian child; and - The parties were offered mediation and an opportunity to put in place a cultural agreement as described below.